Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 In order to use the registered `HttpClient` for calling secured REST services, it will need to provide an access token.
 If you use a third-party identity provider, then you can get the token from that provider using its authorization flow, and set it in the *Authorization* header of the registered `HttpClient`.

-If you created a custom authentication controller, such as the one that accepts user name and password described [above](#authentication-controller), then you can create a utility static method `Authenticate` on the client, which would call the `authentication` endpoint with the supplied user name and password, set the resulting JWT token as the default *Authorization* header on the registered `HttpClient`, and return a `ClaimsPrincipal` constructed from that token, as follows.
+If you created a custom authentication controller, such as the one that accepts the user name and password described [above](#authentication-controller), then you can create a utility static method `Authenticate` on the client, which would call the `authentication` endpoint with the supplied user name and password, set the resulting JWT token as the default *Authorization* header on the registered `HttpClient`, and return a `ClaimsPrincipal` constructed from that token, as follows.

 ```cs
 public async static Task<ClaimsPrincipal> Authenticate(IServiceProvider serviceProvider,